 - Scoop out the pumpkin flesh using a spoon or knife.
 Discard the skin and keep the pumpkin flesh aside.

-- Heat oil in a pan.
+- Heat oil in a large cooking pot.
 Add onion and garlic.
 Saute until the onion turns translucent.

 - Add coconut milk and mix.
 If required, add more water at this stage to get the desired consistency.
 Check and adjust the seasoning.
 Cook for another 3-4 minutes.

-- Garnish with pepitas, chili flakes, and fresh herbs.
+- Garnish with pepitas, chili flakes, and chopped fresh herbs.
 Enjoy!

 Notes

-- This soup can also be made by simply cooking peeled pumpkin cubes in a pot.
-Just peel the pumpkin, cut cubes, add water until it covers the pumpkin.
+- This soup can also be made by simply boiling peeled pumpkin cubes in a pot.
+Just peel the pumpkin, cut into cubes, and add water until it covers the pumpkin.
 Boil until the pumpkin gets nicely cooked.
 Puree and then follow the recipe given in the recipe card.

 - Don't make very large pieces of pumpkin otherwise the baking time will get increased.